somtochiama/buycoins-graphql-sdk/README.md

 ## Usage

-The SDK models the API and each property in the `Buycoins` matches with a section in the Buycoins API documentation.
+The SDK models the API and each property in the `Buycoins` class from the SDK matches with a section in the Buycoins API documentation.

 ### Naira Token Account